Space-Time Adaptive Beamforming for Satellite Communications: Harnessing Doppler as New Signaling Dimensions: Joint Space-Doppler User Selection for STAB

 To maximize the available space-Doppler degrees of freedom, SDS selects the user $\pi(i)$ who yields the largest effective channel gain $\|\mathbf{g}_k\|^2$ from the current candidate set $\mathcal{K}_i$.
 After adding $\pi(i)$ to $\mathcal{S}$, the orthonormal basis matrix is updated to $\mathbf{Q}_i = [\mathbf{Q}_{i-1}, \mathbf{q}_i]$ with $\mathbf{q}_i = \mathbf{g}_{\pi(i)}/\|\mathbf{g}_{\pi(i)}\|$.
 The candidate set is then filtered by the space-Doppler semi-orthogonality criterion

 where $\alpha_{\mathrm{ST}}$ is a numerically optimized threshold.

 The complete procedure of the proposed SDS is summarized in Algorithm~\ref{alg:stsus}.
-SDS constructs a well-conditioned space-time channel matrix without exhaustive search, and terminates when the number of selected users reaches $K$ or no remaining candidates satisfy the semi-orthogonality condition.
-In LEO downlinks where spatial angular separation is inherently limited, the Doppler-aware filtering enables SDS to support a larger number of simultaneous users than purely spatial scheduling.
+SDS constructs a well-conditioned space-time channel matrix without exhaustive search, and terminates when the number of selected users reaches $K$ or no remaining candidate satisfies the semi-orthogonality condition. { Selecting $\pi(i)$ favors the channel least aligned with the span of the already selected users, suppressing the growth of $\mathrm{tr}(\bar{\mathbf{G}}^{-1})$, while \eqref{eq:criterion} encourages the selected users to occupy distinct bins, lowering $n_{\max}$.
+In LEO downlinks where spatial angular separation is inherently limited, SDS therefore not only supports more simultaneous users than purely spatial scheduling, but also prevents the rate collapse induced by a large $n_{\max}$.

+In terms of complexity, SDS costs $O(UMLK^2)$, exceeding the $O(UMK^2)$ of purely spatial SUS by the factor $L$.
+This factor arises from the $ML$-dimensional inner products of $\bar{\mathbf{h}}_k$, and is removed by replacing them with the product of the Dirichlet kernels in closed form, which brings SDS to the same order of complexity as SUS.
+Moreover, since every input of SDS is determined by the geometric parameters, the selection is recomputed only once per coherence interval of these parameters, which far exceeds the symbol duration and thus renders SDS feasible on LEO satellite payloads. }